pyhoon/pakai-vest/README.md

 # Pakai Vest

-Version: 0.10
+Version: 0.20

 Tables and CRUD web forms extension for [Pakai Server v6](https://github.com/pyhoon/pakai-server-b4j) — a B4J web framework built with EndsMeet, MiniORM, MiniHtml, HTMX, and AlpineJS.

-> NOTE: This repo is created by AntiGravity Desktop.
+> NOTE: This repo is created by AntiGravity Desktop and still under development.
 Use it at your own risk.

 ## Overview